-Signs of impaired dyadic interaction

-- Infant has difficulty signaling/communicating his/her needs to caregiver. - Caregiver unreliable, inconsistent, or inappropriate in responding to infant's cues. - Infant persistently avoids looking at caregiver (or vice versa) - Infant presents fearful or apprehensive of the caregiver (e.g. looks dazed or flustered when caregiver approaches, freezing, stereotyped behaviors, contradictory behavior such as sideways or aborted approaches to the caregiver) - Frightening or frightened caregiver behavior (e.g. dissociation, threatening expressions or voice) - Caregiver experiences infant as rejecting, 'manipulative' or vindictive
+Caregiver - Baby interaction (Dyadic interaction) Signs of impaired dyadic interaction Foundation for cognitive and emotional development and for secure attachment.
+Caregiver mental health problems can impair dyadic interactions.
+Infant has difficulty signaling/communicating his/her needs to caregiver.
+Caregiver unreliable, inconsistent, or inappropriate in responding to infant's cues.
+Infant persistently avoids looking at Components of dyadic interaction: Contingent responsiveness Attention to infant and ability to understand cues caregiver (or vice versa) Infant presents fearful or apprehensive of the caregiver (e.g. looks dazed or flustered when caregiver approaches, freezing, Respect Acceptance of range of infant behavior stereotyped behaviors, contradictory behavior such as sideways or aborted approaches to the caregiver) Empathy Understands infant's state of mind and reflects it back, helping infant feel understood Frightening or frightened caregiver behavior (e.g. dissociation, threatening expressions or voice) Caregiver experiences infant as rejecting, Time Sufficient contact time with baby to develop understanding of baby 'manipulative' or vindictive Tolerance for mistakes Tolerates mistakes and allows for repair